Ángel o demonio: Production and release

-Produced by Plural Entertainment for the TV channel Cuatro, following the merging of the companies operating Cuatro and Telecinco the latter channel eventually took on the series.
+The series was produced by Plural Entertainment for Cuatro.
+Following the merging of the companies operating Cuatro and Telecinco the latter channel eventually took on the series.
 The creators of the series were D.C.
 Torallas and Joaquín Górriz.

 An industrial estate in Pinto was used as filming set.

 The first episode of the series premiered on Telecinco on 1 February 2011.
 Starting with "adequate" audience scores in the opener (3,300,000 viewers; 15.9% share), the audience plummeted in the last episodes of the season, reaching its lowest point in the season finale (a 8.9% share), aired on 10 May 2011.
 The series had been renovated for an already filmed second season comprising 9 episodes, which was released without a halt on 17 May.

 The series ended on 13 July 2011, with 1,804,000 viewers and a 10,8% share, averaging the two seasons.

 Upon the time of its release, a number of notes observed that the series was riding the wave of The Twilight Saga fantasy romance film series in vogue at the time, whereas Jaime Olías (the actor playing the fallen angel Damián) was dubbed by fans as the "Spanish Robert Pattinson", Edward Cullen in the Twilight films.
 Reviewing the first episode, Alberto Rey (writing in El Mundo website) described the series as a "Twilight without vampires" and as a Joan of Arcadia adapted to the manual of the typical Spanish series.